Loft Staff Members

 Bao Phi—Program Director, (Equilibrium, Spoken Word Immersion Fellowship, Emerging Writers Grant, McKnight Award), 612-215-2585

 Bao Phi oversees major Loft granting programs such as the McKnight Fellowships for Writers, Emerging Writers Grant, and the Spoken Word Immersion Fellowship, as well as community based readings and performances such as Equilibrium, Spoken Word at the Loft.
 He has been on the Loft staff since the late 90s, starting as a receptionist.
 As a spoken word artist, he has appeared on HBO’s Russell Simmons Presents Def Poetry Jam, and a poem of his was selected by former poet laureate Billy Collins for inclusion in the Best American Poetry series.
 He is a repeat Minnesota Grand Slam champion, a National Poetry Slam individual finalist, and continues to tour all over the country.
 He was featured in the award-winning feature documentary The Listening Project, and his work appeared in the Poetry in Motion project in Minneapolis.
-His book Song I Sing was published in 2011 by Coffee House Press.
-His second book of poems and his first children's book will be published soon.
+He is the author of two books of poetry published by Coffee House Press: Song I Sing (2011) and Thousand Star Hotel (2017); and a children's book, A Different Pond (Capstone, 2017).

-Kathryn Savage oversees Poetry Out Loud in Minnesota as well as the Loft's residency and First Pages program.
-Her writing can be found in the Guardian, Poets & Writers Magazine, the Village Voice, Star Tribune, and the anthology, The Best Small Fictions of 2015.
-She studied creative writing at The New School, holds an MFA from Bennington College, and has received fellowships and support from the Vermont Studio Center, Ucross Foundation, and scholarships to the Bread Loaf Writers' Conference.
+Kathryn Savage oversees the Loft Mentor Series fellowship program for emerging writers.
+Her writing can be found in the Guardian, Poets & Writers Magazine, the Village Voice, the Star Tribune, and the anthology The Best Small Fictions of 2015.
+When not at the Loft, she teaches creative writing at the University of Minnesota, where she is pursuing a second MFA in poetry.
+She has studied creative writing at The New School, and holds an MFA in fiction from Bennington College.
 More about her writing and teaching can be found here.

 Kurtis Scaletta—Online Education Manager, 612-215-2593